snowfoxsh/aplang/README.md

 # ApLang
-A programming language made to aid students who are taking AP Computer Science Principals.
+**A programming language made to aid students who are taking AP Computer Science Principals.** </br>
+Based on the AP-CSP [spec](https://apcentral.collegeboard.org/media/pdf/ap-computer-science-principles-exam-reference-sheet.pdf).

 # Start Here
 **To learn more about ApLang visit [aplang.org/book](https://aplang.org) .** This is where the documentation lives!